WoollyMittens/sydneytrainwalks-react/README.md

 + `npm install` - Install the prerequisites.
 + `npm start` -  To preview the project in the default browser.
 + `npm run build` - To compile the scripts for release.
++ `cd cordova` - To make the cordova folder the working directory.
++ `cordova run android` - To run the app on a connected Android device.
++ `cordova run ios` - To run the app on a connected iOS device.

 ## Credits